jangroth/aws-certification-notes/solutions-architect-professional.md

   * Supports data syncronization
 * Amazon Connect replaces old service called Token Vending Machine
 * <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc_cognito.html" target="_blank">Documentation On AWS</a>

+## AWS Active Directory Services

+### Overview

+> Active Directory (**AD**) is a directory service developed by Microsoft for Windows domain networks.
+It is
+> included in most Windows Server operating systems as a set of processes and services.

+> Active Directory Federation Services (**ADFS**), a software component developed by Microsoft, can run on
+> Windows Server operating systems to provide users with single sign-on access to systems and
+> applications located across organizational boundaries.

+> The Lightweight Directory Access Protocol (**LDAP**) is an open, vendor-neutral, industry standard application
+> protocol for accessing and maintaining distributed directory information services over an Internet Protocol network.

+* AWS Managed Microsoft AD
+  * Create your own AD in AWS, manage users locally, supports MFA
+  * Establish “trust" connections with on-premises AD
+* Active Directory Connector
+  * Directory Gateway (proxy) to redirect to on-premises AD
+  * Users are managed on the on-premise AD
+* Simple Active Directory
+  * AD-compatible managed directory on AWS
+  * Cannot be joined with on-premise AD
+* <a href="https://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html" target="_blank">Documentation On AWS</a>

+### AWS Managed Microsoft AD
+* Managed Service

+### AD Connector

+### Simple AD